 Running Your Real Estate Business During A Global Pandemic

 What is a business continuity plan and why does it matter?

 A business continuity plan is a company’s way of adapting and responding to unprecedented events.
 It is a comprehensive guide to carry on the operations of your business.
 Developing a business continuity plan is the key to thriving in situations such as the COVID-19 pandemic.

-The plan you need depends on the scale of your business, but it typically includes the following:
+The plan you need depends on the scale of your business, but can typically include the following:

 - Objective(s) – These are things your organisation plans to achieve.
 The end result of your business continuity plan.